linguisticmind/mpv-scripts/copy-timestamp/README.md

-# copy-subtitle.lua
+# copy-timestamp.lua

-Copy current subtitle to clipboard.
+Copy current timestamp to clipboard.

 ## Dependencies and running this script on different OSes